-- (1) An ADU shall only be permitted on a parcel where the principal dwelling is a single-family dwelling. - (2) The floor area of a proposed ADU, whether attached/interior or detached, shall be a minimum of three hundred (300) square feet and a maximum of one thousand (1,000) square feet and in all instances, shall be subordinate, as defined in this Local Law, to the principal dwelling.
-Other than in a preexisting structure being converted to an ADU, any exceptions to the subordinate requirements shall be made only upon approval of an area variance by the Zoning Board of Appeals.
-A single story building being converted to two stories for purposes of an ADU shall also require approval from the Planning Board. - (3) No ADU shall be allowed within, attached to, or detached from two-family duplexes dwellings, three and four-plex dwellings, townhomes, any form of multifamily dwelling, or associated with a continuing care facility, or in a Floating Residential District (§ 260-92.1) unless placed on an individual lot created within a Floating Residential District. - (4) The principal dwelling on the property need not be owner-occupied in order to also have ADUs associated with it. - (5) Up to two ADUs are permitted per lot, of which no more than one ADU shall be a unit interior/attached to the principal dwelling pursuant to the following: - (a) The first A single ADU shall be allowed as-of-right pursuant to Attachment A (Schedule of Uses) and can either be an interior/attached ADU to the principal dwelling, or a detached ADU.
+- (1) An ADU shall only be permitted on a parcel where the principal dwelling is a single-family dwelling. - (2) The floor area of a proposed ADU, whether attached/interior or detached, shall be a minimum of three hundred (300) square feet and a maximum of one thousand (1,000) square feet. - (3) No ADU shall be allowed within, attached to, or detached from duplexes, three and fourplex dwellings, townhomes, any form of multifamily dwelling, or associated with a continuing care facility, or in a Floating Residential District (§ 260-92.1). - (4) The principal dwelling on the property need not be owner-occupied in order to also have ADUs associated with it. - (5) Up to two ADUs are permitted per lot, of which no more than one ADU shall be a unit interior/attached to the principal dwelling.

+- (a) A single ADU shall be allowed as-of-right pursuant to Attachment A (Schedule of Uses) and can either be an interior/attached ADU to the principal dwelling, or a detached ADU.
+All other requirements for ADUs shall be met. - (b) A second detached ADU on the same property may be added to the parcel only upon issuance of a special use permit approved by the Planning Board pursuant to Zoning Law Article VI.
 All other requirements for ADUs shall be met.

-The first ADU, whether attached or detached, shall not be used for any short-term rental use. - (b) A second detached ADU, on the same property as the principal dwelling and the first ADU may be added to the parcel only upon issuance of a special use permit approved by the Planning Board pursuant to Zoning Law Article VI and only when the first ADU on the parcel is deed restricted as an affordable, long-term rental pursuant to §260-92.7.
-All other requirements for ADUs shall be met for a second ADU, deed restricted and all other provisions of STR regulations pursuant to § 260-56 (Short Term Rentals) and all other requirements of this Zoning Law are met.
-See also, §260-88 (B).
-The second ADU may be used for a short-term rental pursuant to §260-56 and all regulations for short term rentals are met. - (6) A maximum of one (1) short-term rental use per parcel shall be allowed, whether in the principal dwelling or in the second one of the ADUs, provided all provisions of § 260-56 (Short Term Rentals) and all other requirements of this Zoning Law are met.
-No short-term rental shall be allowed in an ADU when only one ADU is present on a parcel, regardless of whether it is a detached or attached ADU.
+(6) A maximum of one (1) short-term rental use per parcel shall be allowed, whether in the principal dwelling or one of the ADUs, provided all provisions of § 260-56 (Short Term Rentals) and all other requirements of this Zoning Law are met.